 The Festival Bush Orchestra has become an important part of the participation side of the National Folk Festival.
 Truly, it is the participatory events of the NFF that distinguish it from other music festivals.

 You are very welcome to play with the Festival Bush Orchestra.
 You will need to be proficient (not expert) on your instrument and be able to sight read music (and will, of course, need to have a ticket for entry to the festival).

 Generally, the First Parts are the tunes pretty much as collected.
 The Second Parts aim to add some interest around the tunes.
 The Third Parts are generally fairly easy and they add extra colour to the sound.
 The Bass Parts provide an underpinning line written in bass clef.
-The Clarinet part is written a tone higher and the saxophone 3 semitones lower to suit.

 Please use the contact form at the bottom of the page to communicate:- to provide feedback on arrangements; to offer suggestions for inclusion in future festival orchestras; and to report on how you have used the arrangements locally.

 Pictures and videos to come.
 If you have any additional photos please let me know using the form below.

 Videos on Bush Traditions YouTube Channel